shanegibbs/dragon-gen/docs/proposed-interactions.md

 - **Meditate on Philosophy**: High-wisdom dragons engage in deep contemplation
   - Expresses: Wisdom value, Patience trait
-  - Effect: May improve mood, gain insights
+  - Effect: May gain insights, deepen understanding
   - Response: Other wise dragons may join (+6 opinion), others respect the practice (+3 opinion)
   - Example: "Aurora (Water) meditates on the nature of harmony, inviting others to contemplate"